 By Using Boo-Woo Ticket (Boo-Wooチケット)

-Boo-Woo Ticket is Japan’s Chūbu region‘s art and cultural event ticket-selling website.
-As the website is in Japanese only and a Japanese phone number is required to register as a member of the website, it is mainly for those who reside in Japan.
+Boo-Woo Ticket is Japan’s Chūbu region’s art and cultural event ticket-selling website.
+As the website is in Japanese only and a Japanese phone number is required to register as a member, it is mainly for those who reside in Japan.

 - If you have a LAWSON WEB account, Boo-Woo Ticket can capture your LAWSON WEB account details, so you don’t need to fill them in again.

-- You can choose between a paper-based ticket or QR CODE.
+- You can choose between a paper-based ticket or a QR CODE.

 By Using LAWSON’s Loppi Ticket Machine

 LAWSON is a Japanese convenience store chain.
 Each LAWSON store has a ticket machine called Loppi.
-As you have to be in Japan to use Loppi, unless you regularly travel to Japan, this isn’t a practicable method for overseas tourists.
+Since you need to be in Japan to use Loppi, unless you regularly travel there, this isn’t a practical method for overseas tourists.

-- The advantage of Loppi is you don’t need to register to be a member, nor do you need a Japanese phone number to purchase the Ghibli Park ticket.
+- The advantage of Loppi is that you don’t need to register as a member, nor do you need a Japanese phone number to purchase a Ghibli Park ticket.

 Purchasing Through Klook

 Klook is the most convenient way to purchase the admission ticket for the Ghibli Park.
-It accept most credit cards and you can purchase the ticket anywhere in the world as long as you have internet connecton.
+It accepts most credit cards, and you can buy the Ghibli Park ticket anywhere in the world as long as you have an internet connection.

 Purchasing Through LAWSON Ticket